-Police shooting of Black man near Portland raises tension
+Unrest erupts over police killing of Black man near Portland

 The investigation has been referred to the Southwest Washington Independent Investigation Team, and the Camas Police Department is taking the lead, Atkins said.

+Investigators said Friday evening that the narcotics task force had contacted a man suspected of selling illegal drugs in a motel parking lot and that he fled on foot with officers following.
+The man produced a handgun and the officers backed off, investigators said.
+A short time later, the man encountered three Clark County deputies, all of whom fired their pistols at the man, they added.
+They did not say the man fired a handgun found at the scene, making it unclear what happened just before the shooting.

-The community is a short drive north across the Columbia River from Portland, where racial justice protests have played out nearly every night since George Floyd’s killing in May.
+The community is a short drive north across the Columbia River from Portland, where racial justice protests have played out nearly every night since George Floyd’s killing by police in May.
 Southwest Washington is also home to the right-wing group Patriot Prayer, which has held rallies for President Donald Trump in Portland in recent months that ended in violence.

-Peterson’s family members, including the mother of his infant daughter, grieved on social media and questioned why it took authorities so long to make the shooting public and allow family to identify the body.

-“Kevin did everything for me ... doesn’t matter what it was or what time he always came when i asked.
-I regret every argument please come back,” his girlfriend, Olivia Selto, wrote on Twitter.
-“I miss him so much already.”
+Earlier Friday, several people paid their respects to Peterson at the site of the shooting.

 Mac Smiff, an organizer of Black Lives Matter protests in Portland, said he knows Peterson’s sister and spent more than five hours at the scene.